 Fast growing vines that can cover an area quickly with scented blooms or masses of color are a winning landscape feature.
 The old-fashioned Japanese wisteria is hardy in zone 9 and will produce copious dangling racemes of beautiful blooms, but it can escape and become a nuisance.
 The American wisteria is better behaved and has lovely lavender flowers.

-Equally vigorous, Carolina jessamine is evergreen, native and produces tubular, bright yellow flowers for up to 6 weeks.
+Equally vigorous, Carolina jessamine is evergreen, native, and produces tubular, bright yellow flowers for up to six weeks.

 Many varieties of clematis are suitable vines that climb in zone 9.
 Some other zone 9 vines to consider are:

 Although annual plants don’t offer year-round interest, there are some interesting species that can add excitement and drama to the garden during the growing season.

 Black-eyed Susan vine is one of the cheeriest plants around.
 It twines up readily and has five deeply yellow-orange petals with a dark black center.

 Corkscrew vine is an oddity with strange lavender flowers that twine upon themselves.